CodingBanana

 Everything was in its place.
 Easy to scan.
 Easy to read.

 Every single thing you saw on that page was there because of HTML tags.
 The big bold name at the top was there because of a tag.
 The paragraphs were there because of tags.
-The sections, the spacing, the structure of the whole page — all of it came from tags.
+The sections, the spacing, the structure of the whole page.
+All of it came from tags.

 Without them the browser has no idea what to do.
 Let us prove that right now.